 Fall marks the time in the garden for endings and new beginnings.
-September garden tasks include harvesting the summer crops, and, preparing the garden for winter.
+September garden tasks include harvesting the summer crops, growing fall veggies, and, preparing the garden for winter.

 For more, see garden task lists for each month here.